Skip to Main Content

 C-Section for Dogs: Everything You Should Know Before Labor

 It can be amazing when your dog gives birth, but what do you do if she needs medical intervention?
-In this post, our Windsor vets will take you through everything you need about c-sections for your dog, from what you should look out for, and when to take action.
+In this post, our Windsor vets explain c-sections for dogs, from what you should look out for during labor, and when to take action.

 What Natural Labor Looks Like & When To Seek Emergency Help